digital-futures-academy/airport-challenge/README_Method.md

 | Plane | - | id@String | -
 | Airport Hangar | increaseHangarCapacity(@int) | hangarCapacity.length@int | @void

 Test 2 introduces a new property for the airport (hangarCapacity).
 This should determine a maximum capacity for the airport.
-The value needs to be increased by the system designer as per demand, therefore the test is to determine whether the capacity can be increased.
+The value needs to Tbe increased by the system designer as per demand, therefore the test is to determine whether the capacity can be increased.
 The initial capacity is set as 2.

 increaseHangarCapacity is a new function that should increase the capacity.
 A compound assignment (+=) is used to increase the capacity of this.airportHangar by a value determined as "xtracap".